abhinpai/Learnings/readme.md

-## This repository contains all new learnings
+## This repository filled with learning material

+* 💻 Datastrure: A highly demanded cocept in the computer science
 * 💻 Javascript: The godfather of frontend technologies
 * ⚛️ React: A light weight front end library
 * 🗃 Redux: A solid state management library for frontend application